jsoref/incubator-cordova-tizen/README.md

 framework/

-    - Cordova icon, for tizen we are not quite sure about the size to use...now it is a 64*64 png
+    - Cordova icon, for Tizen we are not quite sure about the size to use...now it is a 64*64 png
     - inedx html, a starter html file
     - tizen.css, for notifications UI
     - sounds/ beep.wav ,, a file that should be used by notifications to play a "beep"